What is the OASI ? Discover in this guide the goals and the workings of the first pillar of the Swiss retirement and pension fund system.

-The Swiss pension system is based on a three-pillar system, which is an essential and specific element of the Swiss social security system.
-If you are a cross-border commuter working in Switzerland, you are affiliated to the Swiss pension system, hence the importance of understanding the challenges of the Swiss pension system.
+The Swiss retirement pension system is based on a three-pillar system, which are all essential elements of Switerland's social security system.
+When you are a Swiss resident and/or work in Switzerland, you are therefore subject to that three-pillar system.

 The old-age and survivors' insurance (OASI) is the main pillar of the Swiss retirement system.
 Its goal is to guarantee a minimum vital income for the retirement or in case of the death of the spouse.

 In Switzerland, the age for retirement is 64 for women and 65 for men.
 Early retirement is possible starting from 58 years old, however the retirement will be decreased in proportion.

 The OASI insurance was designed based on a principle of solidarity: the active population pays contributions, which are use to finance the pensions of retirees.